 Mr Fabry studied law at Middlesex University, the University of Northumbria, and Queen Mary College.
 During his studies, he specialized in international commercial law and international commercial arbitration.
 He has coached teams for international mooting competitions.
 His current interest lies in the areas of AI and data protection, particularly at the interface with public and criminal law.
 Since joining the Hilgendorf Chair, he has worked on various projects related to technology.
 He is a member of the English Bar Association.

 Dr. Carsten Kusche studied law at the University of Würzburg and, after passing the Second State Examination in Law, has been working as a research assistant at the chair of Prof. Dr Dr Eric Hilgendorf since June 2014, under whose supervision he received his doctorate in 2019.
 In the area of technology law, he deals with the criminal law dogmatics of the diverse challenges posed by the digitalisation and automation of our living environment.
 One focus is on questions of platform crime - for example, provider liability, the operation of criminal trading platforms and the phenomena of "fake news" and "hate speech".

 Telephone: +49 931 31-83561

 Nicolas Kutschera studied law along with European law in Würzburg and has been a student assistant at the chair of Prof. Hilgendorf since December 2015.
 In July 2019, he passed the First State Examination.
-Since October 2019, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and alongside and after passing the second state examination still is working as a research assistant, since February 2022 as a graduate assistant, for Professor Hilgendorf.
+From October 2019 to November 2021, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and alongside and after passing the second state examination still is working as a research assistant, since February 2022 as a graduate assistant, for Professor Hilgendorf.
 His interests and research focus on data protection law, legal acts associated with the EU Digital Strategy and the European Commission's proposal on the regulation of artificial intelligence.